jamesfricker/bobcat-sdk/bobcat-maths/README.md

 # Gas and codesize implications of the muldiv functions

-Anecdotally, the order of costs for the various muldiv functions look like this, when we used it in the 9lives repo:
+Anecdotally, the order of costs for the various muldiv functions look like this, when we used it in the 9lives repo for our DPPM code:

 |            Name           |   Precision      |  Codesize cost   | Estimated 9lives mint gas cost |
 |---------------------------|------------------|------------------|--------------------------------|